Tumul Chowdhury MD, DM, FRCPC

 The Editorial Board for the SNACC Newsletter welcomes submissions on a wide range of topics.
 It has created the following guidelines to facilitate manuscript submission.
 Any questions may be directed to the editor or the editorial staff.

-Manuscripts must be submitted electronically to the newsletter Editor-in-Chief at firstname.lastname@example.org.
+Manuscripts must be submitted electronically to the newsletter section editors.
+Section Editors (Figure 1.) will be responsible to send at least three reminders to committee chairs and directors.
+Any further information can be clarified or sought by writing directly to the Editor-in-Chief at email@example.com.
 Brief, concise articles are preferred.
 Reviews, case reports, interviews, and invited articles should be between 1,000 and 1,500 words.
 Committee updates, meeting reports, new advances in medicine, and members in the news articles should be between 750 and 1,000 words.
+All the articles submitted for the Newsletter publication should be relevant to the scope (vision/aims/objectives) of the SNACC.
+Author name(s) and affiliations should be written after the title of the manuscript.
+Author should use Calibri font with 12.

 The SNACC Newsletter is published four times a year.
 The deadlines for article submission are one month prior to publication and these deadlines are firm.